Basic Reference on the Web

-Drexel Historic Costume Collection: View examples of clothing from historical periods.
-3-D panoramic viewing.
+Drexel Historic Costume Collection: View examples of clothing from historical periods and designers.
+3-D panoramic viewing of the clothing.

 IBDB: Internet Broadway Database: Created by the research department of the League of American Theatres and Producers.
 Considered the official database for Broadway theatre information.

 Tonyawards.com: Official website of the American Theatre Wing's Tony Awards.
 Contains nominations, winners, history and photo gallery of winners.
-For past winners, click on Tony Legacy.
+For past winners, click on History, and Search Past Winners.